-(1) The electoral portion of the communication is unmistakable, unambiguous, and suggestive of only one meaning; and

-(2) Reasonable minds could not differ as to whether it encourages action to elect or defeat one or more clearly identified candidate(s) ... or encourages some other kind of action.5
+- b.
+When taken as a whole and with limited reference to external events such as the proximity to the election, could only be interpreted by a reasonable person as containing advocacy of the election or defeat of one or more clearly identified candidate(s) ... because: - (1) The electoral portion of the communication is unmistakable, unambiguous, and suggestive of only one meaning; and - (2) Reasonable minds could not differ as to whether it encourages action to elect or defeat one or more clearly identified candidate(s) $\dots$ or encourages some other kind of action.

 The proposed new additional definition of "expressly advocating" in S.F.
-1915 reads as follows:
+214 reads as follows:

-(2) that a communication when taken as a whole and with limited reference to external events, such as the proximity to the election, is susceptible of no reasonable interpretation other than as an appeal advocating the election or defeat of one or more clearly identified candidates.
+(2) that a communication, when taken as a whole and with limited reference to external events, such as the proximity to the election, is susceptible of no reasonable interpretation other than as an appeal advocating the election or defeat of one or more clearly identified candidates.